 Note: interruptions at SCell addition/release, activation/deactivation and during measurements on SCC may not be required by all UEs.

 Editor’s Note: The interruptions shall not interrupt RRC signalling or ACK/NACKs related to RRC reconfiguration procedure [2] for SCell addition/release or MAC control signalling [17] for SCell activation/deactivation command.
-How to specify this is FFS.

 This clause additionally contains requirements related to interruptions at inter-frequency SFTD between PCell in FR1 and neighbour cell in FR2.